gvsucis/art-at-gvsu-android/README.md

 ./fastlane/metadata/android/en-US/changelogs/1009.txt
 ```

-Edit file with a description of the important changes made since the last release and commit.
+Edit the file with a description of the important changes made since the last release.
 On commit, add the `[skip ci]` GitHub tag to the commit message to avoid
 rebuilding a beta version of the app that has not changed.